 Additionally, hazard insurance typically only refers to dwelling coverage.
 Personal property and other structure coverages often protect against a similar list of perils, but aren’t usually described as hazard insurance.

 Your hazard insurance works the same way the rest of your homeowners insurance policy works.
-If your home suffers damage from a covered peril, your hazard insurance kicks in to pay for the damages, up to the policy limits.
-Other parts of the policy may kick in as well, such as loss of use and personal property coverage.
+If your home suffers damage from a covered peril, your hazard insurance kicks in to pay for covered damages, up to the policy limits.
+Other parts of your policy may kick in as well, such as loss of use and personal property coverage.
 You don’t need to do anything different to have the hazard insurance cover the claim.